dotnet/csharplang/proposals/static-abstracts-in-interfaces.md

     - This is a whole new kind of constraint, whereas the proposed feature utilizes the existing concept of interface constraints.
     - It would only work for operators, not (easily) other kinds of static members.

-## Default implementations

-An *additional* feature to this proposal is to allow static virtual members in interfaces to have default implementations, just as instance virtual members do.

-One complication here is that default implementations would want to call other static virtual members "virtually".
-Allowing static virtual members to be called directly on the interface would require flowing a hidden type parameter representing the "self" type that the current static method really got invoked on.
-This seems complicated, expensive and potentially confusing.

-We discussed a simpler version which maintains the limitations of the current proposal that static virtual members can *only* be invoked on type parameters.
-Since interfaces with static virtual members will often have an explicit type parameter representing a "self" type, this wouldn't be a big loss: other static virtual members could just be called on that self type.
-This version is a lot simpler, and seems quite doable.

-However, it seems rare in practice that a default implementation would be beneficial, at least in our main driving scenario of numeric abstraction.
-Default implementations are *explicitly* implemented on implementing classes and structs, so they wouldn't result in a public member.
-Why would you want e.g. an operator implementation that only surfaces in a generic context, but is hidden on the concrete type?
-The main reason would be if we want to evolve some of the interfaces in a later release to e.g. expose more operators.
-In that case, we can add the language feature at that time.

 ## Virtual static members in classes

 Another *additional* feature would be to allow static members to be abstract and virtual in classes as well.
 This runs into similar complicating factors as the default implementations, and again seems like it can be saved for later, if and when the need and the design insights occur.